Lab-Brat/linux_scripts/README.md

 ```
 the script will use ```date``` command to find current month (Aug,Sep,Oct etc.) in the plan, and then print the line without the part in the parentheses.

+## ssh_connect
+Script that assists with SSH connection and SSH config management.

 ## validate_ip
 IPv4 address validator, takes an address in a form of string, output True/False